 - If you need service for your computer, please contact the Technology Personnel with your UTEP/LART tag number and a description of the service you need.

 - Administrator Rights are not given to end users. (see FAQ: Computers, questions #9 through #12)

-- Users circumventing the acquisition of admin rights by 3rd party means will have their computer be considered as unsupported.
+- Users circumventing the acquisition of admin rights by 3rd party means will have their system be renounced and considered Unsupported by the College.